henrybyhee/fuzzy_name_match/README.md

 ## Practical Use

-Each algorithm has its set of weaknesses in matching names.
-Hence, a better approach would be to construct an ensemble model by combining two or more algorithms.
+Each algorithm has its own set of weaknesses.
+Hence, a better approach would be to construct an ensemble model by combining two or more of such algorithms.
-It would be useful to have a balanced mix of algorithms with high recall and high precision, weighing their score equally.
+It is important to have a balanced mix of algorithms with high recall and high precision by weighing their score equally.
 This can be achieved using this library by setting the `weight` of every `Matcher` instances upfront.

 Refer to [example](/examples/ensemble.rs).